 Malcolm never mentioned Olivia's name to me; at least he thought enough of her not to malign her.
 This gave me hope that some goodness prevailed in him.
 Yet, it sickened me to see him kiss her goodbye each morning, pretending he'd done nothing wrong!

-I hated what he was doing, but Malcolm was suffering, surely feeling tremendous guilt over his part in his father's death.
+I hated what he was doing, but I told myself that Malcolm was suffering, surely feeling tremendous guilt over his part in his father's death.

 I was that naive!

 My naivete was what Malcolm played upon, to frighten me.
 He used the threat of harming my only child to gain my silent acceptance.
 Trying to keep him out by locking my door at night meant also the chance of Christopher-if he should need me-finding his mother's door locked to him, and for that, I couldn't forgive Malcolm.